Israel & History

 Religious Zionism says the state has spiritual meaning

-The defining claim is not simply that Jews need a state for safety.
+The defining claim goes beyond the argument that Jews need a state for safety.

 That is one reason the movement has often been inspired by Rabbi Abraham Isaac Kook and, later, his son Rabbi Zvi Yehuda Kook.

 Britannica's broader material on religious Zionism notes that many Orthodox supporters of Zionism saw modern Jewish return as part of a long-awaited redemption.
 Rabbi Kook's thought gave that instinct philosophical shape.
-The state could be flawed, even led by secular Jews, and still be religiously significant because it marked a stage in the collective return of the Jewish people to its land.
+The state could be flawed, even led by secular Jews, and still carry religious meaning because it marked a stage in the collective return of the Jewish people to its land.

 This is where religious Zionism becomes more than patriotic piety.
 It gives nationhood theological weight.